-Family members with a fixed income source- family members whose income includes periodic payments at reasonably predictable levels from one or more of the following sources:
+Family members whose income includes periodic payments at reasonably predictable levels from one or more of the following sources:

-- a.
-Social Security, Supplemental Security Income, Supplemental Disability Insurance; - b.
-Federal, state, local, or private pension plans - c.
-Annuities or other retirement benefit programs, insurance policies, disability or death benefits, or other similar types of periodic receipts; - d.
+- 1. Social Security, Supplemental Security Income, Supplemental Disability Insurance; - 2.
+Federal, state, local, or private pension plans - 3.
+Annuities or other retirement benefit programs, insurance policies, disability or death benefits, or other similar types of periodic receipts; - 4.
 Any other source of income subject to adjustment by a verifiable COLA or current rate of interest.